 A Japanese pitching craftsman who baffled hitters for years with a unique submarine delivery before bringing his artistry to America's MLB.

-Kazuhisa Makita didn't throw; he conjured.
-For a decade in Japan's Nippon Professional Baseball, the right-hander was a mesmerizing anomaly, unleashing pitches from a near-underhand submarine slot that made baseballs seem to defy physics.
-His signature slow curveball, dubbed the 'shuuto', danced and dipped, paralyzing even the most disciplined hitters.
-A stalwart for the Saitama Seibu Lions, he was less about overpowering velocity and more about surgical precision and deception.
-His success in Japan earned him a coveted move to Major League Baseball with the San Diego Padres in 2018, where his unorthodox style provided a fascinating contrast to the power-pitching norm.
-While his MLB stint was brief, Makita's career stands as a tribute to the art of pitching, proving that creativity from the mound has a global language.
+Kazuhisa Makita threw a slow curveball dubbed the 'shuuto' that danced and dipped, paralyzing hitters in Japan's Nippon Professional Baseball.
+For a decade with the Saitama Seibu Lions, the right-hander used a near-underhand submarine slot that made baseballs seem to defy physics.
+He relied on surgical precision and deception rather than overpowering velocity.
+His success earned him a move to Major League Baseball with the San Diego Padres in 2018, where his unorthodox style contrasted with the power-pitching norm.
+His MLB stint was brief.
+Makita's career proves that creativity from the mound has a global language.

 1981–1996